thejaminator/grugstream/README.md

 ### Basic Example
 Generally - what we always do is
-1. Create an observable
+1. Create an observable (A stream that is not running yet)
 2. Transform it with operators
-3. Run (subscribe) to it.
+3. Run it.
    - For example, `to_list` will run the observable and collect the results into a list.
    - `run_to_completion` will run the observable until it completes
    - `to_file` will run the observable and write the results to a file